mtisza1/Cenote-Taker2/README.md

 # Cenote-Taker2
 Cenote-Taker2 is a pipeline for divergent virus discovery and annotation.
 See schematic.
-The code is currently under construction.
+The code is currently functional.

 # Install Using Conda